 Banking and Finance

-In the banking and finance sector, OCR is used to process checks, invoices, and financial statements.
-It helps institutions automate data extraction from these documents, reducing processing time and minimizing errors in financial transactions.
+Within banking and finance, OCR is applied to process checks, invoices, and statements.
+It automates data capture from these materials, shortening processing times and lowering the chance of errors in financial operations.

 Healthcare